 - Applicant must be a declared biochemistry major

-- Applicant must be an enrolled undergraduate during the fall semester following the award
+- Applicant must be an enrolled undergraduate student during the fall semester following the award

 Application: Students can apply for this award via Qualtrics at the end of each calendar year.
-Applications typically open in December and close in mid- to late-January.
-Award recipients are typically notified in late March.
 A complete application includes the following:

-- Research/project proposal: No more than five pages, double-spaced.
-At least one-inch margins and at least 11-point font.
-Abstract and references are included in this page limit.
-Proposals should contain the following sections: Abstract (200 words or less, may be single-spaced), Background and Significance (i.e., a literature), Methods (plans for data collection and analysis), and References (may be single-spaced).
+- Five page maximum research proposal for the project, containing an Abstract (200 words or less, may be single-spaced), Background and Significance (i.e., a literature), Methods (plans for data collection and analysis), and References (may be single-spaced)

-If you are unable to access the online application, please contact the Biochemistry / Microbiology Advising Hub at biochemmicrobio-advisor@wisc.edu.
+If you are unable to access the online application, please contact the Biochemistry Awards staff at awards@biochem.wisc.edu

 The Biochemistry Undergraduate Summer Research Awards are generously supported by the Gilboe Family Memorial Scholarship Fund, the E.W.
 Hopkins Fund, the Carl Krieger Memorial Scholarship Fund, the Floyd C. McIntire Biochemistry Award Fund, the Henry A. Lardy Undergraduate Research Fund, the Marc A.T.
 Muskavitch Undergraduate Research Fund, the Jack Gorski Fund, the Ezra L. Totton Scholarship in Biochemistry, and by Eric Bey and Amanda Boley.